 Poetry and music workshops for schools

-Bad Lay-Dee’s poetry and music workshops have been specifically designed for schools to help children and young people at Key Stage levels 2 & 3 develop their listening, writing, collaboration and communication skills.
-The sessions have been developed to help complement the school curriculum, incorporating music and performing arts alongside English and creative writing and have so far been delivered to over 2,000 school children with 100% positive feedback.
+Bad Lay-Dee’s poetry and music workshops combine literacy and music education to help children and young people at KS2 and KS3 develop their listening, writing, collaboration, and communication skills.
+The sessions have been developed to help complement the school curriculum, incorporating music and performing arts alongside English and creative writing, and have so far been delivered to over 5,000 school children with 100% positive feedback.

 Throughout the sessions, young people are encouraged to express themselves through performance and creative writing, providing them with a safe space to work on building their confidence and self-esteem.

 After working with Bad Lay-Dee for Black History Month, I was very eager to continue this work in LGBTQI+ History Month.
 I would strongly recommend inviting Bad Lay-Dee in to work with your students; it’s not often that that we get the opportunity to hear about the student’s own truths and experiences in such a powerful way.

 Through inspiring and creative workshops with Bad Lay-Dee, students in my year 8 group led an assembly in which a huge range of students performed raps, poetry and spoken word about respect, identity and being themselves.
 Daniel Cain-Reed, Head of Year 8, Woodside High School

 Feedback from teachers has been consistently positive.
 Every class teacher involved in a workshop has been asked to fill in an evaluation form at the end of the session.